farooq958/clean_architecture_cli/README.md

 # clean_architecture_cli

-`clean_architecture_cli` is a Dart CLI tool designed to help developers create clean architecture folder structures and automatically update the `pubspec.yaml` file in Flutter projects.
+`clean_architecture_cli` is a Dart CLI tool designed to help developers create clean architecture folder structures and some common widgets and automatically update the `pubspec.yaml` file in Flutter projects.

 ## Features